syncfusion-content/xamarin-docs/Xamarin/Diagram/Scroll-Settings/DragLimit.md

 * Diagram: Allows you to drag the diagram objects within the Diagram content.
 * Limited: Allows you to drag the diagram objects within the specified area.
 The `EditableArea` property is used to specify the area that is allowed to dragging.

-The default operation is `Infinity`.
+The default operation is `Infinity.`

 {% tabs %}
 {% highlight xaml %}